aliyun/terraform-provider-alicloud/website/docs/d/edas_clusters.html.markdown

 * `clusters` - A list of clusters.
   * `cluster_id` - The ID of the cluster that you want to create the application.
   * `cluster_name` - The name of the cluster.
   * `cluster_type` - The type of the cluster, Valid values: 1: Swarm cluster.
 2: ECS cluster.
-3: Kubernates cluster.
+3: Kubernetes cluster.
   * `create_time` - Cluster's creation time.
   * `update_time` - The time when the cluster was last updated.
   * `cpu` - The total number of CPUs in the cluster.